Fiat Multipla

 The Fiat Multipla (Type 186) is a six-seater car produced by Italian automaker Fiat from 1998 to 2010.
 Based on the Bravo/Brava, the Multipla was shorter and wider than its rivals.
 It had two rows of three seats, where its compact MPV competitors had two across front seating.
 The Multipla is shorter than the three-door Bravo/Brava on which it was based, yet it offered increased seating and cargo volume.
 Sales commenced in Italy in November 1998.

 In common with a number of other modern Fiats, the Multipla reused the name of an earlier vehicle, in this case the "Multipla" variant of the Fiat 600 produced during the 1950s and 1960s.

+The Blupower variant was the first production CNG-only car, using four gas cylinders with a nominal total capacity of 35 kg of natural gas to provide approximately 670 km of driving range.

+Unlike most newer CNG-only vehicles (e.g. the Opel Zafira ecoM or the Volkswagen Polo TGI) that take advantage of an EU-wide exemption for vehicles with a petrol tank smaller than 15 litres, the Multipla Blupower does not have a petrol system at all.

+More conventional bifuel models were also available, either as petrol/CNG (Bipower) or petrol/LPG with liquid gas injection (Gpower).

 The Multipla was assembled and marketed in China from 2008 to 2013 under license by Zotye Auto as the Zotye M300 Langyue, using knock-down kits from Italy.
 Zotye also sold a total of 220 all-electric versions of the M300.

 Design

+A first Multipla concept car was unveiled in at the Paris Motor Show in October 1996.
+The final production car was presented at the International Motor Show Germany in Frankfurt in the autumn of 1997.

 The exterior and interior design of the Multipla were displayed at the Museum of Modern Art (MOMA) in New York during its "Different Roads – Automobiles for the Next Century" exhibition in 1999.